John Bittrolff's house

 This is a Google Street View image of John Bittrolff's house.

-It was taken in August of 2012, which was roughly two years before he was charged with the murders of Colleen McNamee (20) and Rita Tangredi (31).
+It was taken in August 2012, which was roughly two years before he was charged with the murders of Colleen McNamee (20) and Rita Tangredi (31).

-If you have ever researched Bittrolff, then you will know that there are almost no personal details about him on the Internet.
+If you have ever researched Bittrolff, then you will already know that there are almost no personal details about him on the Internet.

 Despite this, we were able to piece together his background and childhood by using online records, criminal record searches, and personal accounts from people who knew him.